How Financial Aid is Determined

 If your parent(s) owns a business, a farm, a partnership or a corporation, you may be asked to provide copies of their business tax returns for each separate entity.
 Many parents have Sole Proprietorship or LLC which may reported on IRS Schedule C. Some parents have rental properties that are reported on IRS Schedule E. Farms are often reported on IRS Schedule F. If your parents have an IRS Schedule C, Schedule E, or Schedule F, they should include it when they submit their federal tax returns.

-If you parent owns part of a partnership, an LLC, or a corporation that reports income or losses on page 2 IRS Schedule E, you must also provide a copy of all of their K-1 statement(s).
+If your parent owns part of a partnership, an LLC, or a corporation that reports income or losses on page 2 IRS Schedule E, you must also provide a copy of all of their K-1 statement(s).
 Additional documents such as business tax returns may be requested after review.

 Students with Divorced or Separated Parents

 Financial responsibility for education does not end due to divorce or separation of a student’s parents.
 Generally, financial information from both parents is used to determine financial need, even if they are divorced or separated.
 Students whose parents are divorced or separated must have both parents complete their own CSS Profile application.
 Divorced parents who are remarried should also provide stepparent information on the FAFSA and CSS Profile applications.
-Under certain limited circumstances, students may appeal to have the PROFILE requirement for the noncustodial parent waived.
+Under certain limited circumstances, students may appeal to have the CSS Profile requirement for the noncustodial parent waived.
 Additional documentation of the circumstance will be required.

 For students whose parents are divorced or separated, the Custodial Parent on your FAFSA will be the parent who provides you with the most financial support and will no longer be the parent with whom you lived with the most over the past 12 months.